brendanberg/L/README.md

 'Hello, world!'
 </pre>

-Now that you've made it this far, check out the [Intruduction to the L Programming Language][intro] to learn more!
+You've made it this far, so consider reading the [Intruduction to the L Programming Language][intro] next!

 [intro]: docs/introduction.md